 The researchers instructed them to to concentrate on certain features, such as old or smiling faces.
-While looking at a rapidly presented series of face images, the EEGs of the subjects were fed to a neural network.
+While viewing a fast series of facial images, the EEGs of the subjects were fed to a neural network.
 This network inferred whether the brain detected any image that matched what the subjects had been instructed to look for.
 Based on this information, the neural network adapted its estimation about what kind of faces people were thinking of.

 Finally, the images generated by the computer were evaluated by the participants to verify whether the image matched the face that they were thinking of.
 The accuracy of the computer-generated image averaged 83%.

 “The technique combines natural human responses with the computer’s ability to create new information,” said co-author Tuukka Ruotsalo of the University of Helsinki and the University of Copenhagen.
-In the experiment, the participants were only asked to look at the computer-generated images.
-The computer, in turn, modelled the images displayed, and the human reaction to those images, by using human brain responses.
+In the experiment, the researchers asked the participants to look only at the computer-generated images.
+The computer then modeled those images, as well as the human reaction to those images, by using human brain responses.
 “From this, the computer can create an entirely new image that matches the user’s intention,” he said.